phetsims/buoyancy-basics/README.md

-Buoyancy Basics
+Buoyancy: Basics
 ================

-"Buoyancy Basics" is an educational simulation in HTML5, by <a href="https://phet.colorado.edu/" target="_blank">PhET Interactive Simulations</a>
+"Buoyancy: Basics" is an educational simulation in HTML5, by <a href="https://phet.colorado.edu/" target="_blank">PhET Interactive Simulations</a>
 at the University of Colorado Boulder.